anonyaro/ContextokenizeX/README.md

 **If you are having launching issues on Wayland try running the binary with:** *```--platform xcb```* **argument**

-# ContextokenizeX's technical dependencies or used technology
+# ContextokenizeX's dependencies and used technology
 **The ContextokenizeX was built on Ubuntu 22.04 glibc>=2.35**

 **Used Framework -> Qt 6.5.3 Framework**